solleedev/solleedev/README.md

 (pronounce it however you like)

+> [Please don't make me choose
+> Between the life I had with you
+> And the moral thing to do
+> I really wish your act was just a ruse
+> But I know you've lost your mind
+> And I know that it's my time
+> Do I join you at your side?
+> Or do I let you face your own demise?](https://www.youtube.com/watch?v=Ytd-5KwPTIc)

 Hi, I'm @solleedev, a 14 year old coder learning more about blockchains every day.

 - Decentralization maxi (ACTUAL decentralization, not buzzword decentralization.
 Chainlink is immediately disqualified and so do all the protocols which use it lmao)